lcampit/Dotfiles/nvim/README.md

     status bar where space is premium
   - Uses the legacy tag as the plugin is about to get rewritten.
 Will switch back once that happens
+  - Configuration has been taken from [this](https://github.com/fedepujol/nvim) fellow developer dotfile repo

 ## Language Server Protocol